onnx/onnx/docs/Operators.md

   result in the same boxes being selected by the algorithm.
   The selected_indices output is a set of integers indexing into the input collection of bounding boxes representing the selected boxes.
   The bounding box coordinates corresponding to the selected indices can then be obtained using the Gather or GatherND operation.
-  Note: The boxes doesn't has class dimension which means it alwasy has scores calculated for different classes on same box.

 #### Version